Conveyancing is an interesting and rewarding route for a career in law.

 The Level 4 Diploma is perfect for you if you have little experience in conveyancing but you understand the basic principles and procedures involved.
 This is a popular course for those transitioning to conveyancing from another property profession.

-You’ll need to achieve the Level 4 qualification in order to start the Level 6 Diploma so Level 6 is only suitable for you if you’re already employed in the industry and are looking to become a licenced conveyancer.
+You’ll need to achieve the Level 4 qualification in order to start the Level 6 Diploma so Level 6 is only suitable for you if you’re already employed in the industry and are looking to become a licensed conveyancer.
 If you have no conveyancing qualifications, you should plan to complete both the Level 4 and Level 6 Diplomas in Conveyancing Law & Practice.

 Conveyancers have the privilege of helping somebody acquire their own home or land by giving them guidance and peace of mind during one of the most important moments of their lives.